-Some people are able to take part in a lung-care program.
-They're usually called pulmonary rehabilitation programs).
+Some people are able to take part in a lung-care programme.
+They're usually called pulmonary rehabilitation programmes).

-These programs are usually organised in hospitals.
+These programmes are usually organised in hospitals.
 You'll learn about how your lungs work and how to do exercises that make them stronger.
-You'll need to keep doing these exercises at home, after your program finishes.
+You'll need to keep doing these exercises at home, after your programme finishes.

-You'll also learn about your medications and the best way to take them.
-Ask your doctor if there’s a local program near you.
+You'll also learn about your medicines and the best way to take them.
+Ask your doctor if there’s a local programme near you.

 reduce your chance of needing hospital treatment